chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 **_How?_**
 * Which user stories are core to your app’s purpose?
 * What can you reasonably expect to achieve in a six-week voyage?
+* You should create this as a team as defined in the Voyage Sprint 1 process we've provided [here](../../guides/voyage/voyage.md#5-define--prioritize-mvp-features-)

 **_Resources:_**